HENRY E. LOWOOD

 "History of Digital Games (University of California, Santa Cruz, Art Department)

 Co-editor, ROMChip (2019-)

 Co-editor, "Game Histories" book series, MIT Press, 2015-

-Reboot: Essays on the Historical Study of Games and Software Preservation, ed.
+Replayed: Essays on the Historical Study of Games and Software Preservation, ed.
 Raiford Guins.
 (Baltimore: Johns Hopkins Univ.
-Press, in press, expected 2022).
+Press, 2023).
 Collection of a selection of my published essays and previously unpublished "'Beyond the Game': The Olympic Ideal and Competitive e-Sports."

 "Invention, Computerization, Simulation.
 Three Episodes in the History of Wargames," Memoria e Ricerca: Rivista di storia contemporanea (2021), no. 1, pp. 53-74, doi: 10.14647/99991.